Note: This issue is evolving. We will update this post as news comes out. This post was updated on March 3, 2021.

 The CDC updated its guidance on December 30 with this chart on how patients should be triaged when they present for a mRNA COVID-19 vaccination.

-An article in press December 28, 2020 in the The Journal of Allergy and Clinical Immunology: In Practice includes this flow chart.
+An article in press, corrected proof December 31, 2020 in the The Journal of Allergy and Clinical Immunology: In Practice includes this flow chart.
 It’s useful for healthcare professionals and patients.

 Both the Pfizer/BioNTech and Moderna vaccines are administered in two doses.
 If you experience an allergic reaction to the first dose of the vaccine you may be ineligible for the second dose.
 The following flow chart from JACI: In Practice shows how healthcare professionals determine if a person should receive a second dose.